Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Diagnostics

-Crohn's disease is diagnosed using laboratory and functional studies.
+Diagnosis of Crohn's disease is carried out using laboratory and functional studies.
 The most informative techniques are computed tomography and colonoscopy.
-Fistulas and abscesses can be detected on a tomogram, and a colonoscopy gives an idea of the state of the mucous membrane (the presence of inflamed areas, erosions, ulcerations of the intestinal wall) and allows a biopsy to be taken, if necessary.
-Additional diagnostic methods - X-ray of the intestine with a barium mixture.
-You can get images of both the small and large intestines - the contrast barium mixture fills the intestinal cavity and reveals narrowing of the lumen and ulcerative wall defects, fistulas.
+A tomogram can detect fistulas and abscesses, and a colonoscopy gives an idea of the condition of the mucous membrane (the presence of inflamed areas, erosions, ulcerations of the intestinal wall) and allows, if necessary, to take a biopsy.
+Additional Methods diagnostics - X-ray of the intestine with a barium mixture.
+You can take pictures of both the small and large intestines - a contrast barium mixture fills the intestinal cavity and reveals narrowing of the lumen and ulcerative defects of the wall, fistulas.

-Laboratory research methods: a general blood test, in which inflammatory changes are noted, anemia is possible as a result of regular internal bleeding; coprogram, fecal occult blood test.
-Sometimes capsule endoscopy of the digestive tract is used - the patient swallows a capsule with a mini-video camera and a transmitter.
-The camera captures the picture in the digestive tract as it moves.
+Laboratory research methods: general blood test, which shows inflammatory changes, anemia is possible, as a result of regular internal bleeding; coprogram, stool examination occult blood.
+Sometimes capsule endoscopy of the digestive tract is used - the patient swallows a capsule with a mini-video camera and transmitter.
+The camera captures the picture in the digestive tract as it progresses.

 Since the causes of the disease are unknown, pathogenetic treatment has not been developed.
-Therapy is aimed at reducing inflammation, bringing the patient's condition to long-term remission, preventing exacerbations and complications.
-Crohn's disease is treated conservatively by a gastroenterologist or proctologist.
-Surgery is only used for life-threatening complications.
+Therapy is aimed at reducing inflammation, bringing the patient's condition to long-term remission, and preventing exacerbations and complications.
+Treatment of Crohn's disease is conservative, carried out by a gastroenterologist or proctologist.
+Surgery is resorted to only in case of life-threatening complications.

-All patients are prescribed diet therapy.
+All patients were prescribed diet therapy.
 Diet No. 4 and its modifications are prescribed depending on the phase of the disease.
-The diet helps to reduce the severity of symptoms - diarrhea, pain syndrome, and also corrects the digestive processes.
-In patients with chronic inflammatory foci in the intestine, fatty acid absorption disorders are present.
+The diet helps reduce the severity of symptoms - diarrhea, pain, and also corrects digestive processes.
+In patients with chronic inflammatory foci in the intestines, there are malabsorption fatty acids.
 Therefore, foods high in fat contribute to increased diarrhea and the development of steatorrhea (fatty stools).

-The diet is limited to the use of products that irritate the mucous membrane of the digestive tract (spicy, smoked, fried foods, high acidity of food), alcohol, carbonated drinks, coffee abuse.
+The diet limits the consumption of foods that irritate the mucous membrane of the digestive tract (spicy, smoked, fried foods, high acidity of food), alcohol, carbonated drinks, and excessive coffee.
 Smoking cessation is recommended.
 Fractional meals are used - frequent meals in small portions according to the regimen.
 In severe cases, they switch to parenteral nutrition.

 Pharmacological therapy for Crohn's disease consists of anti-inflammatory measures, normalization of immunity, restoration of normal digestion and symptomatic therapy.
 The main group of drugs is anti-inflammatory drugs.
-In Crohn's disease, 5-aminosalicylates (sulfasaline, mesazalin) and drugs of the group of corticosteroid hormones (prednisolone, hydrocortisone) are used.
-Corticosteroid medications are used to relieve acute symptoms and are not prescribed for long-term use.
+For Crohn's disease, 5-aminosalicylates (sulfazaline, mesazaline) and drugs from the group of corticosteroid hormones (prednisolone, hydrocortisone) are used.
+Corticosteroid drugs are used to relieve acute symptoms and are not prescribed for long-term use.

 To suppress pathological immune reactions, immunosuppressants (azathioprine, cyclosporine, methotrexate) are used.
-They reduce the severity of inflammation by reducing the immune response, the production of leukocytes.
+They reduce the severity of inflammation by reducing the immune response and the production of leukocytes.
 Infliximab is used as an anticytokine agent for Crohn's disease.
 This drug neutralizes cytokine proteins - tumor necrosis factors, which often contribute to erosion and ulcers of the intestinal wall.
-With the development of abscesses, general antibiotic therapy is used - broad-spectrum antibiotics (metronidazole, ciprofloxacin).
+When abscesses develop, general antibacterial therapy is used - antibiotics wide range actions (metronidazole, ciprofloxacin).

-Symptomatic treatment is carried out with antidiarrheal, laxative, analgesic, hemostatic drugs, depending on the severity of the symptoms and their severity.
+Symptomatic treatment is carried out with antidiarrheal, laxatives, painkillers, hemostatic drugs, depending on the severity of symptoms and their severity.
 To correct metabolism, patients are prescribed vitamins and minerals.
-Surgical treatment is indicated for the development of fistulas and abscesses (opening of abscesses and their sanitation, elimination of fistulas), the formation of deep wall defects with prolonged profuse bleeding, severe course of the disease that is not amenable to conservative therapy (resection of the affected area of the intestine).
+Surgical treatment is indicated for the development of fistulas and abscesses (opening of abscesses and their sanitation, elimination of fistulas), the formation of deep wall defects with prolonged heavy bleeding, and severe disease that is not amenable to conservative treatment (resection of the affected area of the intestine).

-To date, no methods for a complete cure for Crohn's disease have been developed due to the fact that the etiology and pathogenesis of the disease are not completely clear.
-However, regular adequate therapy of exacerbations and adherence to diet and regimen, medical recommendations and regular spa treatment help to reduce the frequency of exacerbations, reduce their severity and improve the quality of life.
+To date, no methods have been developed to completely cure Crohn's disease due to the fact that the etiology and pathogenesis of the disease are not completely clear.
+However, regular adequate therapy exacerbations and adherence to diet and regimen, medical recommendations and regular Spa treatment help reduce the frequency of exacerbations, reduce their severity and improve the quality of life.

-According to experts in the field of clinical gastroenterology, the key points in the prevention of exacerbations are diet therapy, nutritional balance, the use of vitamin complexes and essential microelements; avoidance of stress, development of stress resistance, regular rest and a healthy lifestyle; moderate physical activity; quitting smoking and alcohol abuse.
+According to experts in the field of clinical gastroenterology, the key points in the prevention of exacerbations are diet therapy, nutritional balance, use vitamin complexes And essential microelements; avoiding stress, developing stress tolerance, regular rest and healthy regime life; moderate physical activity; quitting smoking and alcohol abuse.